 An alternative way for participants to distribute informative documents is to place them on the designated tables in the public area (Rule 28.4).
-Documents distributed in this way do not need to be approved by the Secretariat.
+Informative documents from non-governmental organizations may be distributed only by this means.
+Organizations that are not registered as observers may not distribute documents at the meeting.

 However, if any participant finds any document on the public tables offensive, he/she may make a formal complaint to the Bureau.
-The provisional Rules of Procedure for CoP11 give the Bureau the right to decide on the appropriate action.
-In a case of the utmost gravity, it would be empowered by the Conference to withdraw the right of admission to the meeting of the offending organization or to make a formal complaint to any State concerned.
+The provisional Rules of Procedure for CoP12 give the Bureau the right to decide on the appropriate action.
+In a case of the utmost gravity, it may recommend to the Conference to withdraw the right of admission to the meeting of the offending organization or to make a formal complaint to any State concerned.